 A traffic impact study of public rights-of-way owned and maintained by the State, Town or County that will be impacted by the proposed development.
-Prior to the applicant initiating a traffic impact study, the applicant shall initiate a formal discussion with district personnel from the West Virginia Department of Transportation, roadway improvements or conditions, pavement, drainage, traffic control devices, bridges and culverts, and existing service levels at all impacted intersections and projected service levels.

-Division of Highways, for purposes of determining the appropriate parameters for the traffic study.
+Prior to the applicant initiating a traffic impact study, the applicant shall initiate a formal discussion with district personnel from the West Virginia Department of Transportation, Division of Highways, for purposes of determining the appropriate parameters for the traffic study.